mivicker/censusify/README.md

-# d3censusify
+# censusify
-A functional way to manage calls to the Census API.
+An approach to managing calls to the US Census American Community Survey API.

 ## Installing from github